EdwardBerman/shopt/paper.md

 As outlined in the state of the field, `ShOpt` is a tool built with the user experience in mind that attempts to bridge the strengths of existing PSF fitters. `ShOpt`'s combination of speed, user friendliness, and accuracy enable the science goals of the COSMOS-Web survey, detailed below.

 The COMOS-Web survey is the largest JWST extragalactic survey according to area and prime time allocation [@casey2023cosmosweb], and takes up $0.54 ~deg^2$ [@10.1117/12.925447; @Rieke_2023].
 Additionally, the COMOS-Web survey hopes to use the JWST to detect of thousands of galaxies in the Epoch of Reionization $(6 ∼ z ∼ 11)$ to create one of the highest resolution large scale structure maps of the early universe [@casey2023cosmosweb].
-JWST data has also been used to pick out active galactic nuclei from host galaxies [@zhuang2023characterization] and indentify $15$ candidate galxies whose luminosities push the limits of our $\Lambda$CDM galaxy formation models [@franco2023cosmosweb].
+JWST data has also been used to pick out active galactic nuclei from host galaxies [@zhuang2023characterization] and indentify $15$ candidate galaxies whose luminosities push the limits of our $\Lambda$CDM galaxy formation models [@franco2023cosmosweb].
 These science cases rely upon good PSF modeling and underscore the importance of `ShOpt`.

 # Acknowledgements
 This material is based upon work supported by a Northeastern University Undergraduate Research and Fellowships PEAK Experiences Award.
 E.B. was also supported by a Northeastern University Physics Department Co-op Research Fellowship.
 Support for COSMOS-Web was provided by NASA through grant JWST-GO-01727 and HST-AR-15802 awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-26555.
 This work was made possible by utilizing the CANDIDE cluster at the Institut d’Astrophysique de Paris.
 Further support was provided by Research Computers at Northeastern University.
 Additionally, E.B. thanks Professor David Rosen for giving some valuable insights during the early stages of this work.
 The authors gratefully acknowledge the use of simulated and real data from the COSMOS-Web survey in developing ShOpt, as well as many conversations with COSMOS-Web scientists.